shreyas-1999/FlipCymru/README.md

 # FlipCymru
-A comprehensive web application for Welsh learning
+A comprehensive web application for learning Welsh using custom flashcards